intechstudio/grid-documentation/docs/wiki/actions/variables/self-variables.md

 ---
-slug: self-variable-block
+slug: self-variables
-title: Self Variable Block
+title: Self Variables
 tags: [Action Block, Variables Block, Logic, Workflow]
 ---

-Self Variable Block allows you to define Self Variables in a nice Block format, instead of doing them in the Code Block.
+Self Variables Block allows you to define Self Variables in a nice Block format, instead of doing them in the Code Block.

 For a quick explanation for those who are not familiar with the concept of a variable, variables are "memory slots" that do one thing: store a value.
 That's it.